PC-Admin/matrix-moderation-tool/README.md

 ***
 ## Setup script

-You can hard code the server URL, federation port and access token into the [hardcoded_variables.py](./hardcoded_variables.py) file for faster use, it will prompt you for these values if you don't.
+You can hard code the server URL, federation port and access token into the [hardcoded_variables.py](./hardcoded_variables.py) file for faster use, ~~it will prompt you for these values if you don't.~~ (Prompting is currently broken)

 Your access token can be found in Element > Settings > Help & About, your user account must first be upgraded to a server admin.